 As with any other type of investment, the value of a business is measured by its ability or expectation to generate earnings.
 “Cash is king” is especially true in the valuation world.
 A business’s cash flow is the most fundamental determinant of value, and a business with stable and predictable cash flow is a valuable asset to the investor.
 Of course, quantifying that steady cash flow is just as important, which can only be done through the tracking and maintenance of reliable financial information.

 Determining more specific value drivers may take some work and, as noted above, may depend on the type of business.
-A thorough and honest assessment of your business via SWOT analysis will give you an idea of what strengths to maintain and what opportunities to target, along with the weaknesses and threats we will discuss in part two of this blog series.
+A thorough and honest assessment of your business via SWOT analysis will give you an idea of what strengths to maintain and what opportunities to target, along with the weaknesses and threats we discuss in part two of this blog series.

 Factors such as customer loyalty, sales or supply agreements and proprietary machinery or equipment can all be strong value drivers for your business.
 Don’t overlook the external factors, such as location, regulatory and legal landscape or industry trends and changes, which could also impact your business value.
 Evaluating both internal and external factors and understanding how they strengthen your business can be a daunting and time-consuming task, but identifying these differentiators is an investment that will certainly pay off in the long run.